dgruber/drmaa2os/pkg/jobtracker/kubernetestracker/README.md

 _StageInFiles_ and _StageOutFiles_  have following scheme:
 - Map key specifies the target, as the target is unique.
 - Map value specifies the data source.

+If _StageOutFiles_ is set a sidecar (source in this project) is attached to the job which takes care about storing the data in a persistent data structure (configmap).
+This data is then downloaded the host of the DRMAA2 application.

 Following source definition of _StageInFiles_ are currently implemented:
 - "configmap-data:base64encodedstring" can be used to pass a byte array from the workflow process to the job.
 Internally a ConfigMap with the data is created in the target cluster.
 The ConfigMap is deleted